GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

     These examples show the first half-lead of [Bristol Surprise Major](https://complib.org/method/19048) being rung on 10 bells, but with different starting places.
 Since the method's stage has 8 bells, there are two stationary bells.

-!!! warning "Starting place restrictions"
+!!! warning
+    It is highly unlikely that you will ever need to adjust the Starting place value; it is currently only used in extremely rare types of composition..
+In fact, it is **strongly recommended that you leave this value at 1 at all times.**

+??? warning "Warning: [Method name] (`__`) - Stage is higher than the composition's stage with a starting place of `__`."
+    ---

     The starting place cannot cause the method to go outside the bounds of the composition's stage.

     The minimum starting place is 1.
 The maximum starting place is (*N* – *M* + 1), where *N* is the stage of the composition and *M* is the stage of the method.